-This program points out many actual stories of recovered addicts, virtually all of whom did it on their own.
+This program points out many actual stories of those who have overcome their addiction, virtually all of whom did it on their own.
 These cases come from all walks of life, and from all of my many activities.
-That is, some are based on interviews I have conducted with addicts or former addicts, some come from my therapy experiences, some come from e-mails from my website on addiction, some are cases described in the research by other investigators, and some are well-known ones drawn from history and literature.
+That is, some are based on interviews I have conducted with addicts or former addicts, some come from my therapy experiences, some come from emails from my website on addiction, some are cases described in the research by other investigators, and some are well-known ones drawn from history and literature.